 Behavior management is a critical component in successfully and holistically educating individuals with autism.
-SESI’s behavioral programming for students with autism spectrum disorders is multidimensional—some aspects of our behavior management program are specific to our autism schools, some are globally applied across all our schools to create, maintain, and sustain environments that are safe, secure, structured, and nurturing.* For all students—disabled or nondisabled—benefit immeasurably when they are held accountable for their behaviors and actions, when they are expected to display respect for self and others, and when they participate in an atmosphere of cooperation.
-The tenets of our autism behavior management program include:
+SESI’s behavioral programming for students with autism spectrum disorders is multidimensional—some aspects of our positive behavior management program are specific to our autism schools, and some are globally applied across all our schools to create, maintain, and sustain environments that are safe, secure, structured, and nurturing.
+For all students—disabled or nondisabled—benefit immeasurably when they are held accountable for their behaviors and actions, when they are expected to display respect for self and others, and when they participate in an atmosphere of cooperation.
+The tenets of our autism behavior management program include:1

 Founded on the principles of modern behavioral learning theory, this scientific approach to behavior management therapy basically uses reinforcement techniques to increase appropriate and desired behaviors and uses extinction procedures to decrease undesirable problem behaviors (including verbal/language issues).
 Proven effective with autism populations, Applied Behavior Analysis is SESI’s guiding behavior management principle in the treatment of autism spectrum disorders.

 An initial behavior analysis conducted by the student’s autism treatment team to determine, among other things, the environmental factors affecting behavior, sensory and language processing levels, and program recommendations for meeting individual objectives.

 The result of the Functional Behavior Assessment (FBA), the Behavior Intervention Plan is a formalized written document of the student’s IEP/IPP that targets specific behaviors for improvement, devises replacement behaviors, decreases classroom disruptions, and remedies actions/circumstances that are inhibiting academic success.

 The consistent and continual use of positive reinforcement techniques and positive feedback to motivate students, encourage positive choices, and reward desired behaviors.